You are currently viewing Rediscovering Kas Pathar today in 2025

 Timeline of Kas Pathar today since its inscription as World Natural

-2012-The Kaas plateau was recognized by UNESCO as a World Natural Heritage site, along with 39 other locations in the Western Ghats.
+2012-The Kaas plateau was recognised by UNESCO as a World Natural Heritage site, along with 39 other locations in the Western Ghats.

 2013-The Forest Department took initiatives to improve the villages by installing solar lamps, LED street lights, water heaters, LPG gases, halogen bulbs, and computers.